URA SUM and Difference

 az-el

-, then Q is equal to the length of the vector specified by the Elevation angles (deg) parameter, and P is equal to the length of the vector specified by the Azimuth angles (deg) parameter. -
+, then Q is equal to the length of the vector specified by the Elevation angles (deg) parameter, and P is the length of the vector specified by the Azimuth angles (deg) parameter. -

-The value of is equal to the value of the Operating frequency vector (Hz) parameters.
+Value is equal to the value of the Operating frequency vector (Hz) parameter.

 -

-If the value of this parameter is a matrix to , the same scheme is applied for all frequencies specified in the Operating frequency vector (Hz) parameter.
+If the value of this parameter is a matrix on , then the same scheme is applied for all frequencies specified in the parameter Operating frequency vector (Hz).

 -